 If you speak a language other than English, free oral interpreter services are available to you.
-Your MHP is available 24 hours a day, seven days a week.
+Your mental health plan is available 24 hours a day, seven days a week.

-You can also contact your MHP at (800) 547-0495 if you would like this handbook or other written materials in alternative formats such as large print, Braille, or audio.
-Your MHP will assist you.
+You can also contact your mental health plan at 1-800-547-0495 if you would like this handbook or other written materials in alternative formats such as large print, Braille, or audio.
+Your mental health plan will assist you.

-If you would like this handbook or other written materials in a language other than English, call your MHP.
-Your MHP will assist you in your language over the phone.
+If you would like this handbook or other written materials in a language other than English, call your mental health plan.
+Your mental health plan will assist you in your language over the phone.